-These are also usually inhaled, but can be given IV in hospital.
+Anticholinergics (aka antimuscarinic agents) are usually inhaled, but can be given IV in hospital.
 They are used in respiratory conditions as adjuncts to steroids and β2 receptors agonists.

 - They essentially bind to and block ACh receptors.
 ACh is the main neurotransmitter involved in muscle contraction thus by blocking its action you prevent muscle contraction.